 En plein air, French for ‘in the open air’, is the style of creating paintings outside.
-But let’s get something straight: plein air paintings are not just landscapes.
-They’re not nearly as plain as that.
-(Pun very much intended).
+But let’s get something straight: plein air paintings are not just landscapes; they’re not nearly as plain as that.

 Influenced by the artist, John Constable, (Remember Constable from the Royal Academy?) a group of landscape painters escaped to regions outside of Paris, such as the Forest of Fontainebleau, to paint.
 With a collective interest in depicting nature as they see it - not in the idealistic style of the Italians - these groups of artists became known as the Barbizon School.
 Despite the elements, these artists took their easels outside, subsequently pioneering the technique of plein air painting.